DESIGN AND 3D PRINT A RADIO DELETE PLATE WITH SHAPR3D

 With the model complete, you can export the design as an STL file and load it into 3D printing slicer software.

-We used UV-resistant ASA filament, which is perfect for in-car applications thanks to its ability to withstand temperatures up to 220°F.
+💡 PRO TIP: Use UV-resistant ASA filament, which is perfect for in-car applications thanks to its ability to withstand temperatures up to 220°F.

-STEP 7: REITERATE DESIGN WITH PUNCH OUTS
+STEP 7: REMIX THE DESIGN WITH PUNCH OUTS

 Want to add functionality to your delete plate?
 You can easily punch out rectangular shapes for making a custom switch panel.